aditi135/fluid-hackillinois/README.md

 - **Backend:** Node.js.
 We built a backend server with Node.js and connected it to our frontend and database.

-- **Database:** We used MongoDB, a NoSQL database service, to host our dummy data accounts.
+- **Database:** We used MongoDB, a NoSQL database service, to host our dummy user accounts.
 We also used the Capital One Hackathon API, Nessie, to simulate accessing a customer's financial data and expenses.

 - **Deployment:** We deployed our app with Expo, an easy-to-use, versatile ecosystem of tools to deploy web apps; it is highly compatible with React Native.

 ## Challenges we ran into
-- **Connecting backend and frontend:** We had many moving
+- **Connecting backend and frontend:** Integrating MongoDB with our frontend was tough due to our unique tech stack.
+Most of our application was written in TypeScript, and MongoDB doesn't have a driver for this language.
+We had to search through documentation and come up with innovative ways to connect our database to our application.
-- **React Native:** versatility
+- **React Native:** Being new to React Native, there was a learning curve of figuring out the framework.
+In addition to this, we worked on the mobile and web version of the app in parallel, which was a challenge when features would work on one but not the other.
+We really wanted to create an app that could be deployed on mobile or as a website.
+It took a lot of debugging to ensure consistency and functionality.
-- **UI/UX:** drawing
+- **UI/UX:** Creating a cohesive design was tricky since we needed many custom assets, which we had to hand-draw.
+Though time-consuming, this approach gave the app a unique look and feel, making it visually engaging.

 ## Accomplishments that we're proud of
 - Functional application that can be accessed through both a web browser and a mobile application